mahulchak/svmu/README.md

 # svmu

 The long molecule technologies have ushered in the era of extremely contiguous genome assemblies.
-Such assemblies will empower us to attain the goal of detecting all structural variants present in a genome, a feat that can be accomplished via alignment of the two  genome assemblies.
+Such assemblies are empowering us to attain the goal of detecting all structural variants present in a genome, a feat that can be accomplished via alignment of the two  genome assemblies.
 Towards that goal, we present SVMU (Structural Variants from MUmmer): a pipeline to call duplicates from whole genome alignments using MUMmer.
 It is still under development.
-The first release is coming out soon with some inbuilt rigorous validation methods.
-If you want to test the new version before it comes out on github please email me at mchakrab@uci.edu.
+For questions and comments, please email me at mchakrab@uci.edu.

 Note: svmu is not a read mapping based copy number variation detection tool.
 It calls duplicates and TEs from alignments between two genome assemblies.